Significant increase in presence of ISIL-K in Afghanistan and their capacity to carry out attacks: India tells UNSC - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “With these benchmarks in mind, the present situation is indeed one of concern,” she said.

-Ms. Kamboj reiterated that India’s approach to Afghanistan, as always, will be guided by its historical friendship and special relationship with the Afghan people.
-(Agencies)
+Kamboj reiterated that India’s approach to Afghanistan, as always, will be guided by its historical friendship and special relationship with the Afghan people.
+(PTI)

 Significant increase in presence of ISIL-K in Afghanistan and their capacity to carry out attacks: India tells UNSC

-UNITED NATIONS, AUGUST 30: India has told the U.N.
-Security Council that there is a significant increase in ISIL-K (The Islamic State–Khorasan Province) presence in Afghanistan, as it warned that linkages between proscribed outfits such as Pakistan-based Lashkar-e-Taiba and Jaish-e-Mohammed and provocative statements by other terror groups pose a direct threat to the region’s peace and stability.
+UNITED NATIONS, Aug 30: India has told the UN Security Council that there is a significant increase in ISIL-K presence in Afghanistan, as it warned that linkages between proscribed outfits such as Pakistan-based Lashkar-e-Taiba and Jaish-e-Mohammed and provocative statements by other terror groups pose a direct threat to the region’s peace and stability.